-Bacteria found in plaque irritate your gums, which may cause them to turn red, swell, and bleed easily.
-Prolonged irritation can cause inflammation and infection that the body tries to fight off.
-The bacterial infection, along with the body’s defense against that infection, can cause deterioration of the bone and soft tissue that hold teeth in place.
-If this process goes untreated, it can lead to loosening of teeth and eventual tooth loss.
+Prolonged irritation can cause inflammation and infection.
+This infection, and your body’s defense against it, can cause deterioration of the bone and soft tissue that hold teeth in place.
+Left untreated, this can lead to loosening of the teeth and eventual tooth loss.

-Plaque hardens into a rough, porous substance known as calculus (or tartar) if not consistently removed each day.
-Periodontal disease is best prevented thorough daily brushing and flossing of your teeth, along with regular routine visits to see our NE Portland dentist.
+Plaque hardens into a rough, porous substance known as calculus (or tartar) if not consistently removed through daily brushing and flossing.
+If the plaque becomes an issue, scaling and root planing, sometimes called a deep cleaning, can be performed at our NE Portland dental clinic.

 The grooves and depressions on the chewing surfaces of back teeth, particularly molars, are prone to decay.

 As part of prevention, Dr. Agee often recommends tooth sealants.
-These are protective coating which are painted onto teeth in those grooves, preventing food debris from sticking in them and causing cavities.
+These are protective coatings that are painted onto teeth in those grooves, preventing food debris from sticking in them and causing cavities.

-Sealants are quick, easy, and painless for all patients, kids and adults.
-Add to this the fact that dental sealants are incredibly durable, lasting for several years before a reapplication is required, and have no impact on a patient’s ability to eat, drink, or speak, sealants are an obvious treatment to include into a preventative dentistry program.
+Dental sealants are incredibly durable, lasting several years before a reapplication is required, and have no impact on a patient’s ability to eat, drink, or speak, making sealants an obvious treatment to include in a preventative dentistry program.